Daryl Taylor: Style of play

 Taylor was a pacey right-sided winger who struggled to fully recover from a knee injury sustained early in his career.

 Coaching career

 Taylor was promoted to assistant manager at Sutton Coldfield Town by manager Neil Tooth following Ross Thorpe's departure in September 2013.
 He joined Mansfield Town as the club's new strength and conditioning coach in 2015, where he remained until a backroom reshuffle in September 2019.
 He joined Port Vale as a sports science and fitness coach in March 2021.
+He left the club following a backroom restructure under new manager Darren Moore in May 2024.
+In July 2024, he was appointed as the fitness coach at Shrewsbury Town.

 Personal life

 His younger brother, Corey Blackett-Taylor, turned professional at Aston Villa in 2016.